These days, it seems that anyone can run for office to be the United States president.

 How To Run for President

-The original Constitution contains Article 2, which addresses the constitutional requirements for running for the president and the vice president.
+Article 2, addresses the constitutional requirements for running for president and vice president.

 It applied to the role at the time of the formation of the USA and remains in place today.
 The article states the following three clauses: